Webwork Instructor Guide

 4. Click the number under the "Edit Problems" column next to the set.

-5. Under the "General Information" section, choose the assignment type gateway/quiz or proctored gateway/quiz, then click Save Changes.
+5. Under the "General Parameters" section, set the "Assignment Type" as either Test or Proctored Test, then click Save Changes.

-• Proctored quizzes require students to enter a password.
-Once you save the proctored gateway/quiz type, enter the password under “General Information”, and share it with students once the quiz/exam is scheduled to open.
+• Proctored Tests require students to enter a password.
+Once you save a Webwork Proctored Test, enter the password under “General Parameters,” and share it with students before the quiz/exam is scheduled to open.

 6. Set the due dates, description, and any other parameters, then click Save Changes.

-7. Add publicly available problems or custom problems to your quiz or exam, then assign it to your students by following the instructions in the previous accordion for making or editing homework sets from publicly available problems.
+7. Add problems to your Webwork Test, then assign it to your students by following the instructions in the accordion above for creating or editing homework sets for publicly available problems.

 Copy homework sets between Webwork courses

-You can export homework sets from one course and import them to another in order to copy problems between Webwork courses.
-The sets will also copy whether you've assigned them as homework or quizzes.
+You can copy problems between Webwork courses by exporting homework sets from one Webwork course and importing them to another.
+The sets will copy regardless of whether they are assigned as homework or a Webwork Test.

-3. From the drop-down menu for “Prepare which sets for export?” at the top, choose selected sets.
+3. Under the “Prepare which sets for export?” drop-down at the top, choose selected sets.

-4. Click the checkbox beside each set you want to export.
+4. Check off each set you would like to export.

-5. Click Take Action!, and if the selected sets are correct, click Take Action! again.
-This action will make copies of the selected set(s) in your file manager.
+5. Click Export and then click Save Export.
+This action will save a copy of the selected set(s) to your file manager in Webwork.

-• If there are additional files related to your homework set, you will also need to select the directories for the set(s) you wish to export.
-These will appear as Your_Set_Name/, where the name of your set replaces the italicized letters.
+• If there are additional files related to your homework set, you will also need to select the directories for the set(s) you would like to export.
+These directories will appear as Your_Set_Name/, where the name of your set replaces the italicized letters.

-8. Go to the Webwork course homepage you want to import problems to, and click File Manager in the navigation.
+8. Go to the Webwork course homepage that you would like to import problems to and click File Manager in the navigation.

-9. Click Choose File or Browse (depending on your web browser), and select the file you downloaded.
-The file you upload should end with file type “.tgz”.
+9. Click either Choose File or Browse (depending on your web browser), and select the .tgz file you downloaded.

 10. Click Upload.
-This action will add all the set(s) you exported from the first course into this course, but they still need to be imported.
+This action will add all the set(s) you exported from the first course as files, but you will still need to import them as homework sets.

 11. Click Hmwk Sets Editor in the navigation, and click the Import tab.

-13. Click Take Action! to add the homework set(s) to the course.
+13. Click Import to add the homework set(s) to the course.

 Set up grade syncing between Webwork and Canvas